 Credit can be recognized for certain types of specialized training.
-U.S. military service training records where college credit recommendations have been established by the American Council on Education (ACE).
-We will compare the training schools course description and ACE credit recommendation with college course description for equivalencies.
+U.S. military service training records where college credit recommendations have been established by the ACE.
+Comparisons between the training schools course description and ACE credit recommendation with college course description for equivalencies.
 If the courses are found to be equivalent, the credit will be applied to a student's transcript.
-Military educational and training credit can be transcripted through the Community College of the Air Force (CCAF), or the Joint Services Transcript (JST).
+Military educational and training credit can be transcripted through the Community College of the Air Force, or the Joint Services Transcript.

-Departmental Life Learning Paper Submission Credit Guidelines:
+Departmental Life Learning Paper Submission Credit Guidelines

-En Lieu of the portfolio, departments may request students complete a life learning paper in which the evaluator provides a variety of topic areas that they wish to have the learner articulate there concrete experience(s), observation and reflections, understanding of theory, and application.
+In lieu of the portfolio, departments may request students complete a life learning paper in which the evaluator provides a variety of topic areas that they wish to have the learner articulate there concrete experience(s), observation and reflections, understanding of theory, and application.
 This concept will be based on Kolb's Model of Experiential Learning.

-Learner steps for seeking CPL:
+Learner steps for seeking CPL

-1. Contact CPL Director to inquire about the program.

-2. Set-up a meeting time to discuss CPL program and if this would be a good option to pursue (discussing cost, time, etc.) along with which method is best fit.

-3. Contact faculty member to serve as evaluator for learner's portfolio or departmental paper (Learner will also be in contact with faculty member).

-4. Discuss portfolio/departmental paper process with learner and have them start collecting and creating required documentation for this process (approximately 30-40 days).

-5. Review portfolio/departmental paper with learner to make sure it is in the proper format.

-6. Present portfolio/departmental paper to faculty advisor (advisors may require some type of demonstration depending on department).
-Revisions may also be required.

-7. Once faculty member signs-off on what credits will and will not be awarded it will then be sent to the CPL Director, Registrar, and Vice President of Instruction for final sign-off.

-8. CPL Director will meet with learner to review the entire process.

-9. Information is sent to registrar to place credit on learner's transcript.
+- 1. Contact CPL Director to inquire about the program. - 2.
+Set-up a meeting time to discuss CPL program and if this would be a good option to pursue (discussing cost, time, etc.) along with which method is best fit. - 3.
+Contact faculty member to serve as evaluator for learner's portfolio or departmental paper (Learner will also be in contact with faculty member). - 4.
+Discuss portfolio/departmental paper process with learner and have them start collecting and creating required documentation for this process (approximately 30-40 days). - 5.
+Review portfolio/departmental paper with learner to make sure it is in the proper format. - 6.
+Present portfolio/departmental paper to faculty advisor (advisors may require some type of demonstration depending on department).
+Revisions may also be required. - 7.
+Once faculty member signs-off on what credits will and will not be awarded it will then be sent to the CPL Director, Registrar, and Vice President of Instruction for final sign-off. - 8.
+CPL Director will meet with learner to review the entire process. - 9.
+Information is sent to registrar to place credit on learner's transcript.

+Payment for Credit for Prior Learning Process

+Students seeking CPL will be charged a \$250 processing/transcribing fee and are required to enroll in 6 credit hours with Pratt community College (these may be waived by administration).
+This is in accordance with CAEL guidelines.
+The rationale is to help ensure academic integrity and that students are not "buying credit."
+Payment must be received in full and processed prior to issuing/releasing transcripts.

+CLEP Scores online cannot charge for credit, but assessment services can be charge

-Payment for Credit for Prior Learning Process:
+Payment for Credit for Prior Learning Process

-Payment for going through the Credit for Prior Learning Process will involve students enrolling in 6 credit hours with Pratt Community College (this may be waived) along with being charged \$58 per credit hour that is being petitioned through CPL.
+Payment for going through the Credit for Prior Learning Process will involve students enrolling in 6 credit hours with Pratt Community College (this may be waived) along with being charged \$62 per credit hour that is being petitioned through CPL.
 This is in accordance with CAEL guidelines.
 The rationale for this is to make sure that the process is not a "buying credit" situation.
 Payment must be received in full and processed before the students transcripts will be released with awarded credit.